Pre-Med & Pre-Health

 - Letters of Recommendation: A Guide for Faculty

 Statistics from top U.S. medical schools show that schools are demanding higher MCAT scores and undergrad GPAs.
-In 2016, there were a total of 53,042 applicants to allopthic medical programs (MD), with a 40% national acceptance rate (AAMC).
-In osteopathic programs (DO) in 2016, there were 20,720 applicants with an acceptance rate of 32% (AACOM).
-For MD programs, the average GPA for accepted students in 2016 was a 3.70 cumulative GPA.
-For DO programs, the average GPA for accepted students was an average of 3.54 cumulative GPA.
-Denison students in 2016, for MD and DO programs combined, experienced a 54.8% acceptance rate among 31 applicants.
+During the 2017-2018 admission cycle, there were a total of 51,680 applicants to allopthic medical programs (MD), with a 41% national acceptance rate (AAMC).
+In osteopathic programs (DO) in 2017, there were 20,860 applicants with an acceptance rate of 37% (AACOM).
+For the Denison class of 2018, the acceptance rate for MD & DO programs was 75%.

 - Burrell College of Osteopathic Medicine at New Mexico State University